framely/community/docs/articles/quick-start-with-reservation.md

 ## Set Up Reservation Provider

-To use the functionality provided by the reservation API, follow these steps to set up the reservation provider:
+Before you can use the functionality provided by the reservation API, you should declare a reservation service first, then set up the reservation provider for that service.

+To set up the reservation provider:

 1. Enter the chatbot you just created.
 2. Heading to **Settings** page, in **Integrations** tab